Tēnā koutou, e te whānau o Mount Albert Grammar School.

 But there is hope on the horizon – literally!
 Today’s winter solstice marks a turning point in the year with a promise of a steady increase in daylight hours in the weeks ahead.

+Despite the season, there has been anything but a hibernation in school activities.
 A fantastic Spirit Week has seen students celebrating all of the good things in their school.
 Thank you to our senior student leaders for driving this important part of our MAGS culture.

 And our performing artists have been dominating the landscape.